Intrinsic torsion classes of Riemannian structures: Introduction

-A favorable context for such an analysis is the case in which $M$ is a nilmanifold.
-Nilmanifolds are parallelizable in a natural way, in fact their geometry reflects properties of the underlying nilpotent algebra in terms of invariant tensors.
-An invariant $G$-structure becomes a point of the homogeneous space $O(N)/G$, and this space contains our subsets (parametrizing special $G$-structures) as real subvarieties.
-These are the \emph{intrinsic torsion varieties} associated to the problem.
+A favorable context to start our analysis is the case in which $M$ is a nilmanifold.
+Nilmanifolds are parallelizable in a natural way, their geometry reflects properties of the underlying nilpotent algebra in terms of invariant tensors.
+An invariant $G$-structure becomes a point of the homogeneous space $O(N)/G$, and this space contains the subsets parameterizing special $G$-structures as real subvarieties.
+These are the \emph{intrinsic torsion varieties} (ITV's) associated to the problem.\smallbreak

-In the first two sections, we introduce some general considerations and results for determining intrinsic torsion varieties.
-In the rest of the article, we analyse a specific case, namely the classification of orthogonal almost product structures on the Iwasawa manifold $\mathscr I$.
-This case is based on the fact that $SO(6)/G$ can be interpreted as the Grassmannian of 2-planes in real six-dimensional space.
-Inside this space, we identify varieties corresponding to null-torsion classes.
+In the first section, we introduce the precise definition of ITV's.
+In the rest of the article we analyse a specific case, namely the classification of orthogonal almost product structures on the Iwasawa manifold.
+Similar analysis on almost Hermitian structures (using different methods) has been developed in [1].
+The method described in the present article exploits essentially basic definitions and so appears more general.
+The rich geometry of the ITV's highlighted in these cases (by rather simple calculations) motivates the research of a general theory which explains the variation of the intrinsic torsion of distinguished reductions of a $G$-structure.

-A similar analysis has been described in \cite{AGSAHG} where the Gray--Hervella classes of invariant Hermitian structures on $\mathscr I$ are described as subvarieties of the projective space $\CP ^3$.
-In this context, the conditions defining the null-torsion classes can be formulated purely in terms of the exterior derivative, the Hodge star operator and the wedge product.
-This is far from true in general: only part of the null-torsion classes of in our situation can be determined by analogous conditions.
-This observation motivates further the techniques developed in the present article.